Hi,

 Re: Warning message "Variables not bound"

 Out of habit, I always worry about warnings.
-The code I write has zero warnings before I submit it for production.
-By removing warnings from test cases I prevent the test department from repeatedly asking me about the warningyou don't have to worry about these warnings.
+The code I write has zero warnings before I submit it for production. :) By removing warnings from test cases I prevent the test department from repeatedly asking me about the warning :lol:

 Ok, then, how can I change the "module variable" into something else that doesn't produce a warning?